 The western slope of Colorado is well known for its orchards and vineyards.
-Outside of town, seasonal fruit stands sell mouthwatering fruit grown by nearby farms.
+Outside of town, there are seasonal fruit stands.
+These fruit stands sell mouth watering fruit that is grown by nearby farms.

 Also near Clifton is the scenic James M. Robb Colorado River State Park, a diverse natural area ideal for hiking, biking, picnicking, fishing and swimming.
 The park includes scenic stops along the Colorado River: Island Acres, Corn Lake, Connected Lakes and Fruita.
-The unique trail system winds through treelined riverbanks and offers great fishing and picnic spots.
-Island Acres, closest to the dramatic Colorado National Monument and the Grand Mesa, is great for camping along the river.
+The unique trail system winds through tree lined riverbanks and offers great fishing and picnic spots.
+Island Acres, closest to the Grand Mesa, is great for camping along the river.
 In addition, the camping at Rabbit Valley, the last Colorado exit along I-70, is some of the best in the state.
 Enjoy mountain biking, four-wheeling and dinosaur bones just across the interstate from the camping areas.